 A data scientist both analyzes and interprets data.
 This is particularly useful in a business setting where decisions must be made regarding revenues and costs.
 Data analysts present their findings to business executives in ways that they can understand so that informed decisions can be made.
 For example, a responsibility may be analyzing market trends and revenue forecasts and communicating the findings to colleagues.

-Median Annual Salary: $131,490
+Median Annual Salary: $136,620

 Data Architect

 A data architect acts as the mastermind behind the design and management of a corporation’s data.
-Such a position is most prevalent in software and tech companies such as google or apple.
-A data architecture position is typically not entry level and will require prior work experience.
+Such a position is most prevalent in software and tech companies such as Google or Apple.
+A data architecture position is typically not entry-level and will require prior work experience.

-Median Annual Salary: $98,860
+Median Annual Salary: $112,120

 Data Manager